build2/libbuild2-qt/README.md

 Qt compilers (`moc`, `rcc`, `uic`) build system module for `build2`.

-@@ TODO: ref to documentation.

 This module is part of the standard pre-installed `build2` modules and no extra integration steps are required other than the `using` directive in your `buildfile`.

+User documentation can be found in `libbuild2-qt/PACKAGE-README.md`.

 For development build instructions see [`libbuild2-hello/README`][build].
-Note that the tests require a host configuration (for the Qt compilers) and the explicit specification of the Qt version to use (currently `5` or `6`).
+Note that the tests require a host configuration (for the Qt compilers).
+For
-For example:
+example:

 ```
 bdep init --empty